thiagocaproni/noms2024/README.md

 ## Dependencies

-> Depending on your project, the script might depend on several other packages
-> to run.
-If using Python, you can use a '.yml' file specifying your dependencies.
-> You can create one and place it in the repository so subsequent users take it
-> and create a Python environment with all they need to replicate your results.
-> This section should then describe how one can set up an environment with the
-> dependencies necessary to run your code.

 You'll need Python *3.9.16* to run the code.
 You can set up an environment with all dependencies using an environment manager